About Richard Ray

 W. Dale Hall, an LDS high counselor at the time, wrote that Ray had been “a great influence for good” in the lives of hundreds of young people.

-“In view of the good things he has done throughout his life.
-I believe firmly that the sooner he is let back into society, the better for all it will be,” Hall said in his letter to the court.
+“In view of the good things he has done throughout his life, I believe firmly that the sooner he is let back into society, the better for all it will be,” Hall said in his letter to the court.

-Ray was sentenced to 58 years in prison.
-His wife received two years’ probation for knowing at least part of his secret and not reporting it.
+His wife received two years probation for knowing at least part of his secret and not reporting it.

 One of Ray’s victims sued the church for negligence, and after arguing in vain before the state Supreme Court that its bishops were protected by clergy confidentiality, the LDS church paid an undisclosed settlement.